 Our amended and restated bylaws ("Bylaws") and amended and restated certificate of incorporation ("Certificate of Incorporation") provide that the authorized number of directors shall be set from time to time by resolution of our Board.
-In March 2021, the Board increased the authorized number of directors to eight members and appointed Ms. Heckart to the Board effective April 1, 2021.
 Our Board is divided into three classes: Class I, Class II, and Class III.
 Each class has a three-year term:

-- Our Class I directors are Torsten G. Kreindl and Akira Takata and their terms will expire at the annual meeting to be held in 2023. - Our Class II directors are Edward H. Frank, Christine A. Heckart, and Tom D. Yiu and their terms will expire at the Annual Meeting. - Our Class III directors are Raman K. Chitkara, Katherine E. Schuelke, and Rajesh Vashist and their terms will expire at the annual meeting to be held in 2022.
+- Our Class I directors are Torsten G. Kreindl and Akira Takata and their terms will expire at the annual meeting to be held in 2023. - Our Class II directors are Edward H. Frank, Christine A. Heckart, and Tom D. Yiu and their terms will expire at the at the annual meeting to be held in 2024. - Our Class III directors are Raman K. Chitkara, Katherine E. Schuelke, and Rajesh Vashist and their terms will expire at the Annual Meeting.

 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
 The division of our Board into three classes with staggered three-year terms may delay or prevent a change of our management or a change in control of SiTime.
-Our directors may be removed for cause by the affirmative vote of the holders of at least two-thirds (2/3) of our voting stock issued and outstanding and entitled to vote.
+Our directors may be removed for cause by the affirmative vote of the holders of at least a majority of our voting stock issued and outstanding and entitled to vote.

-Our Board, upon the recommendation of the nominating and corporate governance committee, has selected Edward H. Frank, Christine A. Heckart, and Tom D. Yiu, as nominees for election as Class II directors at the Annual Meeting.
-If elected at the Annual Meeting, these directors would serve until the annual meeting of stockholders to be held in 2024 or until they resign, are removed, or their successors are elected and qualified.
+Our Board, upon the recommendation of the nominating and corporate governance committee, has selected Raman K. Chitkara, Katherine E. Schuelke, and Rajesh Vashist, as nominees for election as Class III directors at the Annual Meeting.
+If elected at the Annual Meeting, these directors would serve until the annual meeting of stockholders to be held in 2025 or until they resign, are removed, or their successors are elected and qualified.
 Each person nominated for election has agreed to serve if elected.
 If any nominee is unable or declines to serve as director at the time of the Annual Meeting, an event not now anticipated, proxies will be voted for any nominee designated by our Board to fill the vacancy.

 The names of the nominees and certain biographical information about the nominees, including each director's business experience, director positions held currently or at any time during the last five years, information regarding involvement in certain legal or administrative proceedings, if applicable, and the experiences, qualifications, attributes, or skills that caused the nominating and corporate governance committee to recommend that the nominee should continue to serve on our Board, are set forth below.
-All of the nominees are currently serving as directors; Dr. Frank and Mr. Yiu were appointed to the Board prior to our initial public offering; Ms. Heckart was appointed by our Board on April 1, 2021.
+All of the nominees are currently serving as directors and were appointed to the Board prior to our initial public offering in 2019 upon the recommendation of our Chief Executive Officer.
 It is our policy to encourage nominees for director to attend the Annual Meeting.
-Four of our directors attended the 2020 annual meeting of stockholders.
+Four of our directors attended the 2021 annual meeting of stockholders.

-Class II Nominees
+Class III Nominees